kriszyp/xstyle/README.md

 later independently loaded and it doesn't import any stylesheets, none of the shims will be applied to it.

-Xstyle also includes an ext.css stylesheet that enables a number of CSS extensions including :supported and :unsupported pseudo selectors, and an -x-widget CSS property for instantiated widgets.

 #### Available Shims (and limitations)
 The following experimental shim modules come with Xstyle:
 * shim/transition - This provides animated CSS property changes to emulates the CSS transition property.